Azure/template-analyzer/docs/built-in-bpa-rules.md

 # Built-in rules

 Information about the PowerShell-based rules included by our integration with [PSRule](https://microsoft.github.io/PSRule/) can be found [here](https://azure.github.io/PSRule.Rules.Azure/en/rules/module/).
+The tool will only evaluate these rules if the option `-run-powershell` is used.

 ## TA-000001: Diagnostic logs in App Services should be enabled
 Audit enabling of diagnostic logs on the app.
 This enables you to recreate activity trails for investigation purposes if a security incident occurs or your network is compromised.